 - The next day, beat the butter and sugar with a mixer until creamy and pale, about 5 minutes.
 Add the eggs one at a time mixing until well incorporated, beating 1 minute after each egg.

 - Add the Dulce de Leche and beat until incorporated, about 3 minutes.
-Then add the flour with the baking powder and salt (sifted together), while beating at low speed until well blended, about 3 minutes, finally, add by hand with a wooden spoon or spatula the soaked fruits and nuts, mix well, I divide the dough in half to make it easier.
+Then add the flour with the baking powder and salt (sifted together), while mixing at low speed until well blended, about 3 minutes, finally, add by hand with a wooden spoon or spatula the soaked fruits and nuts, mix well, I divide the dough in half to make it easier.

 - Pour into buttered cake pans (7′ or 8′).
 Bake at 150C or 300F for 2 hours or until golden brown and a stick comes out without crumbs.
 Let stand 15 minutes in the pan and unmold, allow to cool completely before cutting.
 Store in plastic bags for two weeks.